bootstrapworld/curriculum/lessons/Data-Science/codap-bar-charts/langs/en-us/slides.md

 {layout="Investigate"}
 # Displaying Categorical Variables

-Bar charts look a lot like another kind of display - called a "histogram" - which displays _numeric_ data, not categorical.
-Histograms and Bar Charts are very different!
-In CODAP, however, making a histogram and making a bar chart start the same way: by creating a dot plot that will be modified.
-This may cause students to think the resulting displays are the same, simply because making them _starts_ the same way, by creating a dot plot that will be modified.
+Bar charts look a lot like another kind of display called a "histogram", which displays _numeric_ data, not categorical.

+Creating each of these displays begins the same way: we create a dot plot, and then modify it using CODAP's menus.
+Depending on what type of data the dot plot displays, we can transform it into either a bar chart (for categorical data) or a histogram (for numeric data).

 ---
 {layout="Synthesize"}
 # Displaying Categorical Variables

 Bar charts display how much of the sample belongs to each category.
 If they are based on sample data from a larger population, we use them to _infer_ the proportion of a whole population that might belong to each category.

+Pie charts display categorical data, too, but CODAP doesn't offer them largely because many find them @link{https://www.data-to-viz.com/caveat/pie.html, "challenging to read."}

 ---
 {layout="Synthesize"}